-Doctors may use a laparoscope or do surgery to determine whether lymph nodes are involved and thus determine where radiation should be directed.
+Doctors may use positive emission tomography Positron Emission Tomography (PET) Positron emission tomography (PET) is a type of medical imaging called radionuclide scanning.
+By detecting radiation after a radioactive material is administered, PET creates images that can... read more with computed tomography (PET-CT) to determine whether lymph nodes are involved and thus determine where radiation should be directed.
 External radiation (directed at the pelvis from outside the body) is used to shrink the cancer and treat cancer that may have spread to nearby lymph nodes.
 Then radioactive implants are placed in the cervix to destroy the cancer (a type of internal radiation called brachytherapy).

 Chemotherapy is usually given with radiation therapy, often to make the tumor more likely to be damaged by radiation therapy.

 Extensive spread or recurrence of cervical cancer

 The main treatment for extensive spread or recurrence of cervical cancer is